 - One of Hermes’ tasks was to lead the shades of the dead to Charon’s ferry.
 Some say that similar role was fulfilled by Hekate and her Lampades, nymphs of the Underworld.
 They guided the blessed dead (i.e. initiates of the Eleusinian Mysteries).

 - Charon ferried the souls of the dead across Styx as long as they could pay him a single obolos coin.
-Those buried without it were left to wonder the banks of Styx for all eternity.
+Those buried without it were left to wander the banks of the Styx for all eternity.

 - Zoroasterian: Daena for the Righteous, Vizaresh for the wicked.

 - Islam: Azrael, though the Qur'an simply refers to it as "The Angel of Death".
 What the Qur'an actually refers to are angels of death, plural.
 Only in a hadith (which are always a slippery subject given that the Qur'an is the only reliable scripture) is there any talk of an Azrael.

 - Norse: Odin, Baldr, all valkyries and Freyja in some versions.

 - Popular Christianity: It varies, but most commonly St. Peter and various angels.
 See Fluffy Cloud Heaven.